 Step 1: As soon as you have an idea for a journal article, approach any member of the JICE Board and let them know of your interest.
 This will allow us to keep our article pipeline up-to-date and answer any questions you have about the submission process.
 As you develop your idea, keep in mind that the JICE is directed at a nontechnical readership, and that articles may be of varying length, from 3-4 pages to more than 30 pages, depending on the type of information (research note, longer research paper focused on a non-technical audience, expanded Executive Briefing on Trade).
 In order to develop your idea, you may use a proposal template and submit it to a member of the JICE Board.

 Step 2: Once the article is written, please ensure that it is formatted properly.
-Please consult this formatting example [DOC] and the reviewer checklist [DOC].
-When it is complete, it may be submitted directly to any Board member, and is then passed to the Managing Editor.
+Please consult the article template [DOTX] and guidelines [PDF].
+When the article is complete, it may be submitted directly to any Board member, and is then passed to the Managing Editor.
 With your submission, please either include the JICE submission form (.DOC) or indicate in your email the title of the article and whether it has previously been published or submitted to any other publication.

 Step 3: The Managing Editor chooses an editor (Board member) to find a reviewer and otherwise shepherd the article through the review process.
 External reviewers may be either inside or outside the Commission.
 Only one external reviewer will be required for JICE articles.
 The external review process is double blind.